 There are mainly two types of eyewear worn by squash players.
 These are single eye piece lenses and double eye piece lenses.
 Single eye piece lenses are composed of one continuous lens across both eyes.
 This means your peripheral vision is not obstructed and the structuring is very well done.
 Single eyepiece lenses may not look stylish but provide the optimal amount of protection.
 Two eyepieces lenses are often worn by recreational players.
 This is because two eye piece lenses look a bit more stylish but don’t provide as much protection.

 Anti-fogging is also an important factor to consider, as goggles tend to fog up with constant use.
 Goggles that don’t have an anti-fogging feature will fog up to cause problems like loss of vision and sometimes even nausea.
 Also, remember to check if your new pair of goggles come with adjustable straps, as you don’t want them to be loose and slide off of your ears.
 Goggles with easy replacement lenses are also a great option, since most lenses will get some amount of scratching due to constant use.
 Prices for goggles are within a very wide range.
 This is because the valuation of eyewear changes with lens quality, goggle material, brand value and aesthetic adjustments.
 Some players even use customized goggles for aesthetic personalization and added fashion appeal.

 Here are a few of my recommendations:

-Even if you play squash for fun on weekends like most other amateur players, you should consider purchasing dedicated squash clothing for this intense sport.
+Even if you play squash for fun on weekends like most other amateur players the right clothing is essential squash gear, you should consider purchasing dedicated squash clothing for this intense sport.

 You might not want to become a professional player in future, but wearing the right squash clothing can be the difference between being uncomfortable on the squash court & feeling great.
 Purchasing squash apparel is necessary even though you don’t have any intention of becoming a professional squash player.
 Proper squash apparel helps you perform better, and it feels good, right?